Can Drunk Driving Charges Be Dismissed?

 - Much more

-If you would like a free consultation with a criminal lawyer who’s practice is dedicated to the zealous representation of those charged with alcohol and substance abuse related charges, please call LEWIS & DICKSTEIN, P.L.L.C. at (248) 263-6800 and get help from an experienced DUI lawyer.
-We handle DUI / Drunk Driving cases in Oakland County, Wayne County, Washtenaw County, Macomb County and throughout Southeastern Michigan.
+If you would like a free consultation with a criminal lawyer whose practice is dedicated to the zealous representation of those charged with alcohol and substance abuse-related charges, please call LEWIS & DICKSTEIN, P.L.L.C.
+We handle DUI, OWI, and all drunk and drugged driving cases in Oakland County, Wayne County, Washtenaw County, Macomb County, and throughout Southeastern Michigan.